opendocsg/slw-judgments-backfill/2003_SGHC_21/report.md

  This is anchored on the judicial policy to afford a litigant the right to institute a bona fide claim before the courts and to prosecute it in the usual way.
 Whenever possible the courts will let the plaintiff proceed with the action unless his case is wholly and clearly unarguable.

 or, put in another way, a plaintiff is not to be 'driven from the judgment seat' (per Fletcher-Moulton LJ in _Dyson v Attorney-General_ [1911] 1 KB 410 at p 419).
-The above principle has also been restated more than once by the Court of Appeal (see _Tan Soo Leng David v Wee, Satku & Kumar Pte Ltd_ [1994] 3 SLR 481).
+The above principle has also been restated more than once by the Court of Appeal (see _Tan Soo Leng David v Wee, Satku & Kumar Pte Ltd_ <span class="citation">[1994] 3 SLR 481</span>).

 22\.
 The words 'frivolous or vexatious' in O 18 r 19(1)(b) of the Rules of Court have been defined to mean cases which are obviously unsustainable or wrong, the words connote purposelessness in relation to the process or a lack of seriousness or truth and a lack of bona fides (see Pinsler's _Supreme Court Practice_ 1999 [ _supra_ ] at pp 915 and 916), 'not calculated to lead to any practical result' ( _Goh Koon Suan v Heng Gek Kiau & Ors_ [1991] 2 MLJ 307 per Yong Pung How CJ at p 311).